Couchers-org/couchers/site/markdown/faq.md

 Server hosting will be our main cost, but we believe we will easily be able to cover the cost of hosting through donations from the community.
 We also believe Couchsurfing&#8482; was [built poorly](/issues/the-build), increasing the hosting costs.
 We believe that if we build a great platform for the community, the community will be willing to pitch in enough to keep it going.

 ### How can you remain competitive or even build something good if you're so focused on not making money?

 There are many companies that are not profit-seeking that perform far better than their competitors and provide greater societal value, including Wikipedia, TED, Khan Academy and the Red Cross (go donate some blood).

 ### When do you think this will be ready to launch?

 We have a bit of flexibility as people aren't traveling so much right now.
 Our aim is to have it ready by the time people are on the road again.
+Please [sign up](/signup) for regular updates, or join our [community forum](https://community.couchers.org) to get access to early testing versions which have already been released.